About

 Receive weekly devotions, encouragements, and resources through our newsletter, Grace Notes.

-As a BONUS for signing up, receive your FREE copy of 10 Ways to Strengthen Grace!
+As a BONUS for signing up, receive your FREE copy of 10 Ways to Add More Grace to Your Life!

 Your peeps will thank you.